-Submit to: SPH Student Records Office via gwsphrecords@gwu.edu Used to: Waive/replace a required course Substitute a course for a required course Register for continuous enrollment instead of continuous research Transfer credits taken at an outside, accredited institution, while a student at GW, to the GW transcript (approval must be obtained prior to enrolling in outside course) Transfer credits to GW transcript taken before matriculation from an accredited institution (course must have been completed within 3 years of matriculation for Master students; earned grade of B or better; and course cannot have counted toward another degree) Transfer Credits from non-degree to transcript Extend the time limit for graduation Request a leave of absence Withdraw from a course after the deadline Other Notes: Complete the petition with any necessary documentation.
+Petition Submit to: SPH Student Records Office via gwsphrecords@gwu.edu Used to: Waive/replace a required course Substitute a course for a required course Register for continuous enrollment instead of continuous research Transfer credits taken at an outside, accredited institution, while a student at GW, to the GW transcript (approval must be obtained prior to enrolling in outside course) Transfer credits to GW transcript taken before matriculation Transfer Credits from non-degree to transcript Extend the time limit for graduation Request a leave of absence Withdraw from a course after the deadline Other Notes: Complete the petition with any necessary documentation.
 The petition will be processed electronically referring it to the appropriate faculty member(s) and then will be returned to the student with a decision.